vinodkd/halo/journal.md

 - create an ssi2.js that uses this new format
 - create hin and hout contexts and switch all logging to that
 - add the reference syntax into the parser

+**Sat Apr 11 20:28:25 2015** : fixed the readme to reflect only ssi working currently.